 Monongahela Wharf Parking Lot

-The Mon Wharf parking lot is located under Fort Pitt Boulevard on the Monongahela River - next to Point State Park and directly across the river from Station Square.
+The Mon Wharf parking lot is located under the Fort Pitt Boulevard on the Monongahela River - next to Point State Park and directly across the river from Station Square.
 A great, inexpensive alternative to downtown parking garages, but its 860 spaces are closed several times per year due to flooding.

 Rates: $8 max rate per day ($2 - $5 after 4:00 p.m. or for special events and weekends)